mal/restify-version/readme.md

     GET /test/v124 HTTP/1.1
     Accept-Version: 1.2.3

-You can also access the current version via `app.currentVersion`
+You can also access the current version via `api.currentVersion`

 ## Inspiration